Mr. Sardonicus: Release

 Mr. Sardonicus was released by Columbia on October 18, 1961.

 Critical response

 The film received negative reviews from critics.

-The PTA Magazine described Mr. Sardonicus as an "elaborately produced [film]... that evokes disgust as well as macabre thrills".The New York Times while praising Lewis's performance, stated that Castle "is not Edgar Allan Poe.
+Variety wondered if it "may leave some craving for more blood."
+The PTA Magazine described Mr. Sardonicus as an "elaborately produced [film]... that evokes disgust as well as macabre thrills".
+The New York Times, while praising Lewis's performance, stated that Castle "is not Edgar Allan Poe.
 Anybody naive enough to attend...will find painful proof".

-Allmovie gave the film a mostly positive review, complimenting the film's mounting tension and suspense, and disturbing make-up effects, calling the film one of the director's best works.

-On Rotten Tomatoes the film has an approval rating of 33% based on reviews from 9 critics, with an average rating of 4.6 out of 10.
+AllMovie gave the film a mostly positive review, complimenting the film's mounting tension and suspense, and disturbing make-up effects, calling the film one of Castle's best works.
+On Rotten Tomatoes the film has an approval rating of 40% based on reviews from 10 critics, with an average rating of 4.6 out of 10.

 Cultural impact

-The U.S. television series Wiseguy incorporated the film into a story arc about a rich factory owner in Washington state who was fixated on the film and had comparable emotional issues.
-He was cured by reenacting the film's ending.
-Noted film critic Jeffrey Lyons played himself, explaining the film's psychological subtext to FBI agents on the case.